jhaakma/EasyMCM/docs/_build/html/_sources/Components/Templates/classes/Template.rst.txt

 ==========

 A Template is the top level component in mcmData.
-It determines the overall layout of the menu
+It determines the overall layout of the menu.

 Fields:
 -------

-class (Optional)
+class (string)
     Can be set to custom template types.

-Defaults to "Template" for the top level table in mcmData.
+    *Optional: Defaults to "Template" for the
+    top level table in mcmData.*

-name
+name (string)
     The name field is the mod name, used to register the MCM, and is displayed in the mod list on the lefthand pane.

-headerImagePath (Optional)
+headerImagePath (string)
     Set headerImagePath to display an image at the top of your menu.
     Path is relative to ``Data Files/``

+    *Optional.*

-onClose (Optional)
+onClose (function)
     Set this to a function which will be called when the menu is closed.
     Useful for saving variables, such as ``TableVariable``.
 For example::